ppy/osu-wiki/news/2023/2023-08-26-new-featured-artist-beignet.md

 **8** joint journeys can be found on [**beignet**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/377), each showcasing different sides of each artist's styles (and conveniently available in pre-timed beatmap templates).

 Everyone plays osu! in their own distinct way.
-While at [COE](/wiki/Community/cavoe's_osu!_event/2023), we asked [Dwagon](https://osu.ppy.sh/users/9975427), who plays with a full-alternating style, to try out [beignet - Sign](https://osu.ppy.sh/beatmapsets/2030991).
+While at [COE](/wiki/Community/cavoe's_osu!_event/2023), we asked ::Dwagon::{ user-id=9975427 }, who plays with a full-alternating style, to try out [beignet - Sign](https://osu.ppy.sh/beatmapsets/2030991).
 Check that out along with all of these other maps:

 <div align="center">
     <video width="95%" controls>